javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 Here we covered their properties:

 - `name` -- the function name.
-Exists not only when given in the function definition, but also for assignments and object properties.
+Usually taken from the function definition, but if there's non, JavaScript tries to guess it from the context (e.g. an assignment).
 - `length` -- the number of arguments in the function definition.
 Rest parameters are not counted.

 If the function is declared as a Function Expression (not in the main code flow), and it carries the name, then it is called a Named Function Expression.
 The name can be used inside to reference itself, for recursive calls or such.